Since I've Been Loving You

-"Since I've Been Loving You" is a song by the English rock band Led Zeppelin, released in 1970 on the album Led Zeppelin III.
+"Since I've Been Loving You" is a blues rock song by the English rock band Led Zeppelin, released in 1970 on the album Led Zeppelin III.

 Overview

-"Since I've Been Loving You" was one of the first songs prepared for the Led Zeppelin III album.
+"Since I've Been Loving You" is a slow blues rock song in the key of C minor.
+It was one of the first songs prepared for the Led Zeppelin III album.
 The song was recorded live in the studio with very little overdubbing.
 It was reportedly the hardest to record.

 John Paul Jones played Hammond organ on the song, using the bass pedals instead of a bass guitar.
 John Bonham's preferred drum pedal, the Ludwig Speed King model 201, squeaks during the recording, and has been called the "Squeak King".

 The opening and closing lyrics of "Since I've Been Loving You" are nearly identical to the 1968 Moby Grape song "Never".
-The song is a slow blues in the key of C minor.